Settings

 Trying to explain arbitrary words with logic always fails.

-coffee-- a month ago
+coffee-- 3 months ago

 There was a subculture communicating on FIDOnet about collecting AOL installation media (3.5" disks) and reusing them.
 Somehow we ended up coining the term "bisk" to refer to AOL's given-away media, and much sadness was had when they moved to CDs.